configcat/docs/website/docs/integrations/slack.md

 ---
 id: slack
 title: Slack
-description: ConfigCat Feature Flags Slack App
+description: ConfigCat Feature Flags Slack App.
+This is step-by-step gide on how to connect the ConfigCat feature flag service to Slack.
 ---

 ## Overview